mamedev/mame/docs/source/techspecs/layout_script.rst

 cocktail cabinet.
 Notice that the switches for the first joystick are split across the two I/O ports.

-There’s no layout file syntax to build element state using bits from multiple I/O ports.
+There’s no layout file syntax to build the element state using bits from multiple I/O ports.
 It’s also inconvenient if each joystick needs to be defined as a separate element because the bits for the switches aren’t arranged the same way.

 We can overcome these limitations using a script to read the player inputs and